msearle5/xygos/docs/dungeon.rst

 in town, even if you save the game and return.
 You must be in the dungeon for the store to restock.
 Also, if you sell them an item, it may get sold to a customer while you are adventuring, so don't always expect to be able to get back everything you have sold.
-If you have a lot of spare gold, you can purchase every item in a store, which will induce the store owner to bring out new stock, and perhaps even retire.
+If you have a lot of spare cash, you can purchase every item in a store, which will induce the store owner to bring out new stock, and perhaps even retire.